robertmichalak17/Password-Manager/README.md

-# Password Manager in Python
+# 🛠️ Password Manager in Python
 I created a simple user data management application written in Python.
 The program allows for:
-  Adding new users and their passwords,
+  1. adding new users and their passwords,
-  Sorting stored data by username,
+  2. sorting stored data by username,
-  Displaying all saved usernames and passwords, Deleting stored data.
+  3. displaying all saved usernames and passwords,
+  4. deleting stored data.

 The application stores data in text files, making it easy to modify and manage information.
 The program runs in a loop with an interactive menu, offering various options and allowing the user to easily test each functionality.
 Thanks to the intuitive interface, the application is simple and convenient to use.